 Something that really really excites me is the way that the role of our wedding guests has changed, particularly when it comes to ceremonies.
 It is now so much more acceptable and so much more welcomed that wedding guests, or let’s just call them what they are, your nearest and dearest, your loved ones, your life’s crazy people, are more involved, intertwined and invested in your ceremonies, than ever before.

-Today’s ceremonies are more about allowing loved ones to not just sit and watch us get married, but actually be an active, vocal part of the marriage ceremony, too and one way which this is happening more and more is through a friends’ and family vow.
+Today’s ceremonies are more about allowing loved ones to not just sit and watch you get married, but actually be an active, vocal part of the wedding ceremony, too and one way which this is happening more and more is through a friends’ and family vow.

 So what’s a friends’ and family vow?

 Let’s step back in time to the days where before a bride and groom said their own vows, the bride’s father was basically asked what boiled down to a) him allowing his daughter to be married and b) if he was happy to do so.

 We have gone from a time where this was pretty standard practice to now being something which is considered very archaic and simply not appropriate in today’s modern marriages.
 However, that said, in my twelve years of being a wedding celebrant, I have once been asked to ask a father to officially give his daughter away in this manner.
 So, I’m sure for some it is still an important feature of a wedding ceremony.

 Now, because many people on their wedding day recognise that getting married is not just about seeking permission from one person but more about receiving a communal blessing from all of their loved ones, something like the friends and family vow has much more relevance, prominence and more than anything, meaning!